 One of the major thoughts in this year’s survey is that the implementation of DevOps best practices such as automated testing and risk management makes it possible to achieve a high level of safety for software development solutions.

 Striving to share our extensive experience with all things IT, we sought to compile the most extensive guide possible on DevOps facts, statistics, and trends.
-What is DevOps and why your IT company needs to start implementing it today – read further.
+What is DevOps and why your IT company needs to hire DevOps team and start implementing it today – read further.
 Otherwise, if you’re an established IT expert, you can move to the next section, where we discuss the leading DevOps trends for 2021.